 - Wild Wilderness: The series takes place in an unnamed national park in the United States in an area with "hundreds of miles of thick forest."

-- Would Hurt a Child: Many of the woodland entities target children.
+- Would Hurt a Child: Many of the woodland entities have no qualms killing children, and some even target children specifically.

 - Wounded Gazelle Gambit: Some of the forest monsters try this trick to lure victims into an ambush, the Voice Changeling listed above mimicked the sound of a missing girl in distress to try and bait the narrator and a colleague, before they realise the unnatural nature of the distress calls and book it.